Responsible Clinical Team

 Liaises with ward 1C (84400) on Monday to Friday, with CDU (84672/84670) on Saturday & Sunday, to ensure capacity for OPAT and arrange first appointment.

-If patient accepted, asks ward clerk to ‘transfer’ the patient to the ‘VIRTUAL ward OPAT-RHC’
+If patient accepted, asks the ward clerk/nursing colleagues on the ward to discharge the patient, asks the nursing team (ward 1C Mon-Fri or CDU Sat-Sun) to admit the patient to the ‘VIRTUAL ward OPAT-RHC’

 Completes the patient-held OPAT plan, & parent/carer declaration.